 How Often Do You Water a Cactus?

 I don’t know about you, but I’m a very busy person.
-I have two small children–which on its own is a full-time job–but also have to cook, clean, run errands, and all-around take care of the household.
-I’m not always going to remember to water a plant every single day, so it shouldn’t be any surprise that I would up with a cactus.
+I have two small children–which on its own is a full-time job–but also have to cook, clean, run errands, and take care of the household.
+I’m not going to remember to water a plant every day, so it shouldn’t be any surprise that I would wind up with a cactus.

-Originally, I thought that a cactus would be a great beginner plant – one which wouldn’t require very much care and attention.
+Originally, I thought that a cactus would be an easy plant.
 I quickly realized, however, that I had absolutely no idea how much (or how little) work it was going to take.
-I knew that I wouldn’t have to water the cactus every day, but I definitely had to ask, “How often do you water a cactus?”
+I knew that I wouldn’t have to water the cactus every day, but I definitely had to ask, “What does a cactus need?”

 How Often Do You Water a Cactus?